Access to Emaj_web and databases

 For each mark, several buttons are available to perform the actions permitted by the mark’s state.

-Using the “Log statistics” tab of the group’s bar, one gets statistics about updates recorded into the log tables for the selected tables group.
+Using the “Changes statistics” tab of the group’s bar, one gets statistics about recorded changes for tables or sequences, for the selected tables group and a given time interval.
+This time interval is defined as either two marks or a mark and the current state.

 Three types of statistics can be produced:

-- a precise numbering of updates per tables, per statement type (INSERT/UPDATE/DELETE/TRUNCATE) and role.
+a precise numbering of changes per table, statement type (INSERT/UPDATE/DELETE/TRUNCATE) and role,

-The figure below shows an example of detailed statistics.
+The figure below shows an example of detailed statistics for tables.

 The displayed page contains a first line returning global counters.

 On each line of the statistics table, the user can click on a “SQL” button to easily look at the log tables content.
-A click on this button opens the SQL editor window and proposes the statement displaying the content of the log table that corresponds to the selection (table, time frame, role, statement type).
-The user can modify this suggested statement before executing it to better fit his needs.
+A click on this button opens a window to set the SQL generation parameters.
+Then, the generated SQL statement is displayed into the SQL editor window, so that the user can adjust it before execution to better fit his needs.

 Tables group content

 Using the “Content” tab of the group’s bar, it is possible to get a summary of a tables group content.

 For each table belonging to the group, the displayed sheet shows its E-Maj characteristics, as well as the disk space used by its log table and index.